jamesturk/jamesturk/README.md

 ## Latest Releases
-I am in the process of moving most of my work off GitHub, see <https://git.unnamed.computer> for experiments & new work.
+I have decided to move my work off GitHub.
+See <https://git.unnamed.computer/jpt> for experiments & new work.

-Major repositories will remain here for the time being.
+Existing collaborative repositories will remain here for now.

 | package | version | released |
 |--------------|-----------|-------------|